ccyip/oadt/popl22.md

 discrepancies between our Coq formalization and the paper due to presentation reasons.

-Section (Review the Build Logs) explains how to read
+Section (Review the Build Logs) explains how to review the compilation output.

 ## Review Instructions